bootgly/bootgly.console/README.md

 You should use this repository to start building your CLI workables.

-This repository serves as a template (starter kit) for creating CLI applications using the Bootgly CLI framework, which is a part of the Bootgly PHP Framework.
+This repository serves as a template (starter kit) for creating CLI applications using the Bootgly CLI, which is a part of the [Bootgly PHP Framework][BOOTGLY_PHP_FRAMEWORK].

 ## 🧩 Templating